Mamasb/sombezaPwaniNGO/README.md

-# SombEzapwaningo
+# SombEzapwaniNGO

-SombEzapwaningo is a modern social platform designed to showcase user posts, with a clean UI layout consisting of a left sidebar (navigation), a main feed, and a right sidebar (additional content).
+SombEzapwaninNGO is a modern social platform designed to showcase user posts, with a clean UI layout consisting of a left sidebar (navigation), a main feed, and a right sidebar (additional content).
 Built with React and styled with custom CSS, the app uses modern animations (Framer Motion) and intersection observers for interactive post loading.

 ## 🌟 Features